NMMaksimow/cacao_flower_microbiome/docs/analysis_log.md

 - ITS1 region (fungal communities; ITS1f/ITS2)
 - **Primer design**: Combinatorial dual-indexing approach
 - **External barcodes**: Sublibrary-level identification (48 sublibraries total)
-- **Internal tags**: 8bp combinatorial tags for sample-level identification within sublibraries
+- **Internal tags**: 8 bp combinatorial tags for sample-level identification within sublibraries; all bagged/openly pollinated flowers from one farm and corresponding controls have the same tag combination; different sets of internal tags were used for ITS1 and 16S
 - **Structure**: 5'-[Illumina overhang]-[8bp tag]-[locus-specific primer]-3'
-- **Sequencing**: Illumina NovaSeq paired-end sequencing, 2×250 bp reads
+- **Sequencing**: Illumina NovaSeq paired-end sequencing, 2×250 bp reads; sequencing was performed in two lanes (L1 & L2)
 - **Multiplexing**: Two-level approach enabling ~672 libraries (336 samples × 2 amplicons)

 ## Data Processing Workflow